-2 Closest Pair and Nearest Neighbors: Static and Stationary
+2. Closest Pair and Nearest Neighbors: Static and Stationary

 Let P be a set of n "fixed" points in \mathbb{R}^2 .
 We present a "warm-up" solution for the closet-pair and the all-nearest-neighbor problems.
-Although these problems are well studied and optimal algorithms exist [13], we derive specific solutions that are easy to extend to kinetic and dynamic scenarios.
-These structures rely on the following simple but crucial lemma, also proved in [10].
+Although these problems are well studied and optimal algorithms exist [de Berg et al. 2000], we derive specific solutions that are easy to extend to kinetic and dynamic scenarios.
+These structures rely on the following simple but crucial lemma, also proved in Basch et al. [1999].